flatcloud0b3/Tor/README.md

 ## Here is a list of the main goals Tor should accomplish:
 =========================================================

         * Safe.
-Remember we are serving people under _heavy censorship_.
+Remember we are serving people under heavy censorship.

         * Easy to use.
 The fewer user interactions, the better.